Tips for Improving Your Learning Agility

-“We also know that it’s never too soon or too late to follow to increase your learning agility,” says Hallenbeck.
+It’s never too soon (or too late) to increase your learning agility.

-If you want to increase your performance – and your long-term potential – you can boost your learning agility in several ways, he adds
+So, if you want to increase your performance — and your long-term potential — you can boost your learning agility in several ways.

 A Step-by-Step Guide to Build Learning Agility

 With improved learning agility, you’re able to make the most out of your experiences.
 As you build the habits that help you figure things out as you go, you will improve how you navigate new and difficult situations and increase your contribution to your organization.

 To excel at learning from experience and to succeed in changing times, follow our 4 tips for improving your learning agility:

 Seek out new and diverse experiences.
 Memorable experiences impact the way in which you lead and manage, so seek out more and different experiences.
 Immerse yourself in situations that broaden your skills and perspective.
 Explore new pathways.

 - Embrace the challenge of the unfamiliar; don’t just go through the motions.
 If you react to the new learning opportunity by staying close to your comfort zone, you minimize struggle and discomfort — and you also miss out on the corresponding rebound in growth and performance.
 The end result is that you’re pretty much the way you were before, and the full power of the new experience is lost.

 - Take on a new challenge that scares you.
 Find something that is meaningful, but not so important that failure will have serious personal consequences.
 Most importantly, tell others what you are doing, and ask for their help and support.
 Taking on new challenges allows you to develop new skills and perspectives that may become an important part of your repertoire in the future.